Angela Martin

-Angela Noelle Schrute (née Martin; formerly Lipton) is a fictional character in the U.S. version of the television sitcom The Office, portrayed by actress Angela Kinsey.
+Angela Noelle Schrute (née Martin; formerly Lipton) is a fictional character in the American version of the television sitcom The Office, portrayed by actress Angela Kinsey.
 The character is based on Sheila from the original version of The Office.
 She is introduced as the senior accountant, head of the Party Planning Committee, and safety officer at the Scranton branch of Dunder Mifflin.
 Her character serves as the stuck-up and more professional face of the branch.
 She begins a relationship with co-worker Dwight Schrute, whom she begins secretly dating in the second season, has a child with in the eighth, and marries in the ninth.
 This relationship continues during the fourth season while she is engaged to salesman Andy Bernard.
 She also has a short-lived marriage with Pennsylvania State Senator Robert Lipton, who is initially believed to be the father of her child, Phillip.
-Dwight often refers to her affectionately as "Monkey."
+Dwight often refers to her affectionately as "Monkey".